 Community-Engagement Governance: Empower Your Nonprofit for Community Impact

-[Note from the Editors: This article is excerpted from the groundbreaking new book, YOU and Your Nonprofit Board: Advice and Practical Tips from the Field's Top Practitioners, Researchers, and Provocateurs, published by CharityChannel Press.
-Purchase from CharityChannel Press or from Amazon.com.]
+[Note from the Editors: This article is excerpted from YOU and Your Nonprofit Board: Advice and Practical Tips from the Field's Top Practitioners, Researchers, and Provocateurs, published by CharityChannel Press.
+Available on Amazon.com.]

 If only my board understood its roles and responsibilities!